Rationale for switching

 National guidance does not recommend the routine use of doxazosin XL tablets.
 People should be switched to standard release doxazosin tablets as the preferred option.

-Doxazosin is licensed for the management of hypertension or benign prostatic hyperplasia (BPH) in men.
-NICE guidance on hypertension in adults and lower urinary tract symptoms in men do not mention any benefits of doxazosin XL tablets compared to doxazosin standard release tablets for the treatment of hypertension or BPH.
+Doxazosin is licensed for the management of hypertension and benign prostatic hyperplasia (BPH) in men.
+NICE guidance on hypertension in adults and lower urinary tract symptoms in men do not mention any benefits of doxazosin XL tablets over standard release tablets.

 Do not initiate doxazosin XL tablets for people with hypertension or for BPH in men.